Qarabağ FK: Gurban Gurbanov era (2008–present)

 In July and August 2021, Qarabağ secured their first participation in the group stage of UEFA Europa Conference League.
 Qarabağ knocked-out Ashdod (0–0 and 1–0), AEL Limassol (1–1 and 1–0) and Aberdeen (1–0 and 3–1) in the qualifiers.
 On 27 August, Qarabağ was drawn on Group H of the 2021–22 UEFA Europa Conference League alongside Basel, Kairat and Omonia.
 They eventually placed 2nd in the group, making it to the Knockout Play-off Round.

-In the 2023–24 season Qarabağ made it to the Europa League group stage where they finished 2nd behind Bayer Leverkusen.
-Qarabağ were subsequently drawn against Braga in the knockout round play-off.
+In the 2023–24 season Qarabağ made it to the Europa League group stage, where they finished 2nd behind Bayer Leverkusen.
+Qarabağ was subsequently drawn against Braga in the knockout round playoff.
 The first leg ended as a 4–2 victory for Qarabağ.
-The second leg would finish 2–0 to Braga after normal time, but ultimately ended 3–2 to the Portuguese side after extra time, which meant Qarabağ won 6–5 on aggregate, and thus became the first ever team from Azerbaijan to reach the round of 16 in any UEFA club competition.
+The second leg would finish 2–0 to Braga after normal time, but ultimately ended 3–2 to the Portuguese side after extra time, which meant Qarabağ won 6–5 on aggregate, and thus became the first-ever team from Azerbaijan to reach the round of 16 in any UEFA club competition.
 The round of 16 draw pitted them against Bayer Leverkusen, whom they had already played earlier in the group stages.
-The club tied with Bayer Leverkusen 2–2 in the first leg at home but were knocked out in the second leg following two stoppage times goals from Patrik Schick, ending the game 3–2.
+The club tied with Bayer Leverkusen 2–2 in the first leg at home but was knocked out in the second leg following two stoppage-time goals from Patrik Schick, ending the game 3–2.

 In the 2024–25 season, on April 27, 2025, Qarabağ secured the championship with four rounds remaining by drawing 1–1 against Sabah in the 32nd round of the Premier League, thus becoming Premier League champions for the 12th time in their history and for the 4th consecutive time.
 The club qualified for the UEFA Champions League again after beating Hungarian champions Ferencvárosi TC 5–4 on aggregate.
 The first match of the club back at the Champions League was a comeback 2–3 victory against Benfica.
-Following this victory, president Ilham Aliyev congratulated the club for its victory.
+Following this victory, President Ilham Aliyev congratulated the club for its victory.
 On October 1, Qarabağ Agdam claimed their second win in the UEFA Champions League group stage with a 2-0 victory over Copenhagen at the Tofig Bahramov Republican Stadium in Baku.
 Qarabağ became the first Azerbaijani side to record back-to-back Champions League wins as they beat Copenhagen.

+On 28 January 2026, Qarabağ lost away to Liverpool in the eighth and final round of the league phase of the UEFA Champions League.
+Nevertheless, with 10 points collected in the league phase and finishing 22nd in the tournament standings, Qarabağ made history as the first Azerbaijani club to advance to the Champions League knockout phase.